dpnetca/meraki/docs/GetNetworkFirmwareUpgrades200ResponseProducts.md

 HasCamera returns a boolean if a field has been set.

-### GetVmxHost

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetVmxHost() GetNetworkFirmwareUpgrades200ResponseProductsWireless`

-GetVmxHost returns the VmxHost field if non-nil, zero value otherwise.

-### GetVmxHostOk

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetVmxHostOk() (*GetNetworkFirmwareUpgrades200ResponseProductsWireless, bool)`

-GetVmxHostOk returns a tuple with the VmxHost field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVmxHost

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) SetVmxHost(v GetNetworkFirmwareUpgrades200ResponseProductsWireless)`

-SetVmxHost sets VmxHost field to given value.

-### HasVmxHost

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) HasVmxHost() bool`

-HasVmxHost returns a boolean if a field has been set.

-### GetEnvironmental
+### GetCellularGateway

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetEnvironmental() GetNetworkFirmwareUpgrades200ResponseProductsWireless`
+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetCellularGateway() GetNetworkFirmwareUpgrades200ResponseProductsWireless`

-GetEnvironmental returns the Environmental field if non-nil, zero value otherwise.
+GetCellularGateway returns the CellularGateway field if non-nil, zero value otherwise.

-### GetEnvironmentalOk
+### GetCellularGatewayOk

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetEnvironmentalOk() (*GetNetworkFirmwareUpgrades200ResponseProductsWireless, bool)`
+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetCellularGatewayOk() (*GetNetworkFirmwareUpgrades200ResponseProductsWireless, bool)`

-GetEnvironmentalOk returns a tuple with the Environmental field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetCellularGatewayOk returns a tuple with the CellularGateway field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnvironmental
+### SetCellularGateway

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) SetEnvironmental(v GetNetworkFirmwareUpgrades200ResponseProductsWireless)`
+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) SetCellularGateway(v GetNetworkFirmwareUpgrades200ResponseProductsWireless)`

-SetEnvironmental sets Environmental field to given value.
+SetCellularGateway sets CellularGateway field to given value.

-### HasEnvironmental
+### HasCellularGateway

-`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) HasEnvironmental() bool`
+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) HasCellularGateway() bool`

-HasEnvironmental returns a boolean if a field has been set.
+HasCellularGateway returns a boolean if a field has been set.

 ### GetSensor